mdyzma/mdyzma.github.io/_posts/2017-04-14-jupyter-notebook-lab-book.md

 ---
 layout:     post
 author:     Michal Dyzma
-title:      Work with data in Python's Jupyter Notebook
+title:      Jupyter Notebook - python based lab book
 date:       2017-04-14 17:28:54 +0200
 comments:   true
-categories: data python-for-biologists jupyter notebook
+categories: python jupyter notebook data
-keywords:   data, python, HDF5, netCDF, jupyter notebook
+keywords:   python, jupyter notebook, data
 ---

-Data analysis using python's Jupyter Notebook.
+Data analysis using Jupyter Notebook.
 I will mention biology and focus on work with data specific for biology, but  all the principles and tools described here may be applied in other projects and disciplines.

-## Basic data workflow
+## Data analysis

 Roger D. Peng in his book [_"The Art of Data Science"_](https://leanpub.com/artofdatascience) distinguished five core activities in data analysis: